Guidelines and Principles

 For over 100 years Scouting has brought together individuals and organizations of widely different backgrounds and beliefs.
 Illowa Council continues this tradition as Scouting begins its second century.

-Illowa Council welcomes all people who can help further Scouting’s mission.
-All members, leaders, employees will be held to the high standards of Scouting’s beliefs and values.
+- Illowa Council welcomes all people who can help further Scouting's mission.
+All members, leaders, and employees will be held to the high standards of Scouting's beliefs and values.

-Illowa Council recognizes the right of parents and chartered organizations to choose their own Scouting leaders, trusting them to select talented adults and to hold all leaders accountable for appropriate behavior and actions consistent with Scouting beliefs and values.
+- Illowa Council recognizes the right of parents and chartered organizations to choose their own Scouting leaders, trusting them to select talented adults and to hold all leaders accountable for appropriate behavior and actions consistent with Scouting's beliefs and values.

-Illowa Council and all chartered organizations adhere to the Adult Leadership and Youth Protection Policies of the Boy Scouts of America, so as prevent abuse of its youth.
+- Illowa Council and all chartered organizations adhere to the Adult Leadership and Youth Protection Policies of the Boy Scouts of America, so as to prevent abuse of its youth.